Davisa94/LocalCustomAnimation/README.md

 A file for loading a custom animation

 Usage:
-Place the wrapper.html and the test.js in the same folder along with your animation.
-Rename the animation as alert_animation.* where * is the file extension.
+Place the wrapper.html and the test.js in the same folder along with your animation and optional sound file.
+Rename the animation as alert_animation and the sound file as alert_sound.

+Within the HTML file "wrapper.html" Ensure that you change the filetype for your video and audio as follows:

 Within OBS or Streamlabs create a new browser source and select the box that says Local File:
 ![](image/README/1630882127918.png)